-Walleye are a one of the more popular gamefish in New York, as they are exciting to catch and also good on the table.
+Walleye are one of the more popular gamefish in New York, as they are exciting to catch and also good on the table.
 Walleye are aptly named because of their unique eyes that have a reflective layer of pigment called the tapetum lucidum, which allows them to see very well at night and during other low-light periods.
 This layer also gives walleye their "glassy-eyed" or "wall-eyed" appearance.
 Walleye can be found in a variety of habitats in New York, from large lakes to small rivers.
 The current state record is an impressive 16 lb.
 9 oz. walleye caught from Mystic Lake, Cattaraugus County.
 However, most walleye are much smaller with fish in the 2-3 pound range being more common.
 Any walleye 25 inches or larger is generally considered a "trophy" pretty much anywhere in the state.

 16 lb.
 9 oz.
 NYS record walleye